Skip to content

 Testing

-Tests enable you to quickly validate data across your project.
+Tests let you quickly validate the data behind your insights and assert invariants across your project.

 Note